Meet the Founder

 Swetha Kumar · Founder & CEO, Borne

 I started Borne after going through surrogacy myself as an intended parent.
-Along the way I met women who'd applied to four or five agencies and were still waiting weeks for a reply.
-The process was working hard for everyone except the surrogates carrying it.
+Along the way I met women who'd applied to four or five agencies just to figure out which one might be the right fit — and were left juggling calls and pitches from all of them at once.
+The process was working hard for everyone except the surrogates at the center of it.

 Swetha Kumar, founder of Borne